 Yes.
+It’s important to know how to neutralize acid stain.
 Neutralizing the acid reaction with Neutra Clean™ locks in the color that has been achieved and stops Kemiko Stone Tone™ Concrete Acid Stain’s chemical reaction with the concrete.
 Neutra Clean™ also removes the powder residue left behind from the reaction of Kemiko Stone Tone™ Concrete Acid Stain with the concrete.
 Plus, Neutra Clean™ removes any additional Kemiko Stone Tone™ Concrete Acid Stain colorant that did not absorb.

 If you’re planning on sealing your concrete, this is the most important step.
 If you do not neutralize and clean the floor with Neutra Clean™, your Kemiko sealer cannot bond correctly.

 I cleaned and neutralized the floor.
 How clean does it have to be before I apply a sealer?

 Knowing how to neutralize acid stain and thoroughly cleaning the floor with Neutra Clean™ Neutralizer and Degreaser is an important step in the concrete staining process.
 The floor can never be too clean before applying a Kemiko sealer.

 After neutralizing the Kemiko Stone Tone™ Concrete Acid Stain with Neutra Clean™, some powdery residue is left behind.
 Without a thorough cleaning, the Kemiko sealer coating will eventually lift off the floor.
 It’s like putting tape on a dusty table – the tape might stick for a little while, but it will eventually fall off.